sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-07-New-Features.md

 ---
-Title: Testing With Exceptions
+Title: New Features
 ---

-# Java New Features
+# Java's New Features
 {: .no_toc }

 In the module, I will show some new features in Java that have been added